 Prime Minister Jacinda Ardern has refused to rule out including a new wealth tax when Labour develops its tax policy for the 2023 election – leading to accusations she might backtrack on a pledge in 2020 not to introduce one.

-On Newshub's AM Show today, Ardern reiterated her pledge not to introduce a capital gains tax while she was Prime Minister but did not rule out a wealth tax, saying Labour was yet to form its 2023 tax policy.
+On Newshub's AM Show today, Ardern reiterated her pledge not to introduce a capital gains tax while she is Prime Minister but did not rule out a wealth tax, saying Labour was yet to form its 2023 tax policy.

-In the 2020 election campaign, Ardern was asked if she would resign as Prime Minister if her government did implement a wealth tax and replied: "I won't allow it to happen as PM."
+In the 2020 election campaign, Ardern was asked if she would resign as Prime Minister if her Government did implement a wealth tax and replied: "I won't allow it to happen as PM."

-That had come after questioning about the Green Party's policy for a new 1 per cent tax on those with a net wealth of more than $1million.
+That had come after questioning about the Green Party's policy for a new 1 per cent tax on those with a net wealth of more than $1 million.

 Ardern repeatedly ruled that policy out and when asked the wider question about whether she would resign if she introduced a wealth tax, she said it was hypothetical because it would not happen.

 "I have made my position and the Labour Party position absolutely clear.
 We have ruled it out.
 This is not up for discussion.
 It's not in play.
 There is no need for the hypothetical.
 It won't happen."

 Pushed again on the same question, she answered: "I won't allow it to happen while I am Prime Minister."

 She said no other countries had that form of taxation.
 "Now is not the time to be experimenting with tax policy when we need to focus on our economic recovery."